MicrosoftDocs/azure-stack-docs/azure-managed-lustre/root-squash-configure-settings.md

 # Configure root squash settings for Azure Managed Lustre file systems

 Root squash is a security feature that prevents a user with root privileges on a client from accessing files on the remote Managed Lustre file system.
-This functionality is achieved using the Lustre nodemap feature, and is an important part of protecting user data and system settings from being manipulated by untrusted or compromised clients.
+This functionality is achieved using the Lustre nodemap feature, and is an important part of protecting user data and system settings from manipulation by untrusted or compromised clients.

 In this article, you learn how to configure root squash settings for Azure Managed Lustre file systems.
-You can configure root squash settings via REST API request during cluster creation or on an existing cluster.
+You can configure root squash settings via REST API request during cluster creation, or for an existing cluster.

 ## Prerequisites